← Back to blog

 It doesn't mean becoming a front-end engineer.
 It means being able to:

 That's it.
 You don't need to build React apps from scratch.
-You need enough fluency to direct AI effectively.
+You need enough fluency to direct AI effectively to create a screen in fewer iterations and more successful (useful) generations.

-One of the biggest wins of learning React is that your prototypes are no longer throwaway artefacts.
-A Figma prototype needs to be rebuilt by an engineer.
-A React prototype — even a rough one — can be iterated into the real thing.
+One of the biggest wins of learning React is that your prototypes are no longer static artefacts.
+A Figma prototype is static and needs numerous documentation, meetings, explaining, and yet leaves room for a lot of confusion.
+A React prototype — even a rough one — puts clarity in the front row.
+It behaves like the product, leaves very less to explaining and confusion.

 When you build a prototype in React with a real design system, the gap between "design" and "shipped" collapses dramatically.